ivangfr/springboot-react-basic-auth/README.md

 - **book-ui**

-  - Open another terminal and navigate to `springboot-react-basic-auth/book-ui` folder;
+  - Open another terminal and navigate to the `springboot-react-basic-auth/book-ui` folder;

   - Run the command below if you are running the application for the first time:
     ```